-- Access to the Study Support Service - a standard national framework for supporting the planning, set-up and delivery of high quality clinical research in England
+- Access to the Study Support Service - a standard national framework of support to help plan, place and perform high quality research in England

 - Provision of Research Part B costs as defined by AcoRD (for studies funded by AMRC member charities only)

 - Access to relevant research delivery training, including Good Clinical Practice training